-User Notes: This indicator includes the indicator previously named streaking (Environmental Laboratory 1987).
-The stripped areas are typically 0.5 to 1 in. in size but may be larger or smaller.
-Commonly, the stripped areas have a value of 5 or more and chroma of 1 and/or 2 and unstripped areas have a chroma of 3 and/or 4 (see figure below).

-However, there are no specific color requirements for this indicator.
-The mobilization and translocation of the oxides and/or organic matter are the important processes involved in this indicator and should result in splotchy coated and uncoated soil areas.
-A 10-power hand lens can be helpful in seeing stripped and unstripped areas.
-This may be a difficult pattern to recognize and is often more evident in a horizontal slice.
+User Notes: This indicator includes the indicator previously named "polychromatic matrix" as well as the term "streaking."
+Common or many areas of stripped (unmasked) soil materials are required.
+The stripped areas are typically 1 to 3 cm (0.5 to 1 inch) in size but may be larger or smaller (fig. 24).
+Commonly, the stripped areas have value of 5 or more and chroma of 2 or less, and the unstripped areas have chroma of 3 and/or 4.
+The matrix (predominant color) may not have the material with chroma of 3 and/or 4.
+The mobilization and translocation of oxides and/or organic matter is the important process and should result in a splotchy pattern of masked and unmasked soil areas.
+This may be a difficult pattern to recognize and is more evident when a horizontal slice is observed.